Learning Abroad Contests

 - Capturing Culture

-- Submit a photo of yourself engaging with your host country's unique culture through enjoying art, dance, food, festivals, sports, and everyday life!
+- Submissions in this category should showcase yourself & others engaging with the local culture through art, dance, food, festivals, sports, and everyday life!

 - Utah Abroad

-- Share a photo of yourself or others showing U of U spirit, like flashing the U, abroad!
+- Show the U of U family that we’re abroad and proud!
+Photos should depict yourself or others showing U of U spirit, like flashing the U or wearing Utah gear, abroad.

 - High quality photos: